kylecorry31/Trail-Sense/app/src/main/res/raw/guide_survival_chapter_overview.md

   - Tarp
 - Map
 - Compass
-- Flashlight / headlamp
+- Flashlight or headlamp

 **Optional**:
 - Signal mirror

-- See each chapter for additional gear recommendations.
+See each chapter for additional gear recommendations.

 ### Knowledge and skills
 Start by learning how to do the following: